EDUCATION PROVISION/SCHOOL IMPROVEMENT

 1. Can you explain the curriculum that you are employing?

-2. Are you still inspected by Ofsted?
+2. Are you inspected by Ofsted?

 AAT builds on current best practice and focuses on what can be done further to benefit the pupils as this is the reason for being here.
-AAT has a single-minded focus on improving the quality of teaching and learning to achieve its objectives, but staff are responsible for improvement too.
+AAT has a single-minded focus on improving the quality of teaching and learning to achieve its objectives, and school staff are responsible for improvement too.
 AAT believe that staff’s professional development is key to improving all of the schools and support this as a priority.

 Absolutely not.
 AAT focuses on providing a child-focused environment which will both ensure that key skills – such as mathematics and literacy skills – are accessed by all pupils, but also that the creative side of children is nurtured and supported.
 The curriculum and learning experience is global, rich and varied with breadth and balance across subjects.

-7. Will there be funding for SEN provision?
+7. Is there funding for SEN provision?

 8. Is Aurora Academies Trust a profit making company?